-The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations financial statements in accordance with those standards.
+The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.

+Company law requires the Directors to prepare financial statements for each financial year.
+Under that law the Directors have elected to prepare the Group and Company financial statements in accordance with International Financial Reporting Standards as adopted by the European Union and the rules of the London Stock Exchange for companies trading securities on the Alternative Investment Market and have elected to prepare the Parent Company financial statements in accordance with those standards.
 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and the Company and of the profit or loss of the Group and the Company for that period.